Loom Hero Image

 From here, we began ideating for solutions to the complex problem.
 During the ideation process, we say that there are no bad ideas and no wrong answers.
 Our team had great chemistry and we wanted to enjoy the process, keep the brain storm open, and find the best solution.
 Sometimes we end up with obvious answers that a few of us touch on, sometimes we have fun spontaneous ones that aren't realistic, or even run out of ideas.
 Through this process, we were all equally and heavily immersed in the early research such that our ideas flowed naturally.
 The organic discussions showed us the benefits of collaboration and ideation that was rooted in research.

 We chose our top six HMW questions to carry out six Crazy 8 ideation sessions.
+At this stage, the goal was quantity over quality.
 We generated 35 pages of Crazy 8’s, which came out to be a total of 210 ideas.
 Through the sessions we had ideas for products, for features, marketing strategies, and all kinds of touch points big and small.
 After we discussed, expanded on, explained, trailed off, found more ideas, linked ideas, got trailed off again, and even more discussion, the process guided us to start labelling.

 Photos from our Crazy 8 sessions